 Baking soda, also known as sodium bicarbonate, is often in the form of a white powder that can be found in almost every household.
-Its never-ending list of uses never stop to amaze me.
-From deodorizing the sink, to cleaning the stains on our pots and pans, to even providing whitening properties for the teeth!
+Its never-ending list of uses never stops to amaze me.
+From deodorizing the sink to cleaning the stains on our pots and pans, to even providing whitening properties for the teeth!
 It is actually used in a lot of whitening products and is used sometimes with a gentle bleaching agent.

 What Does Baking Soda Do?

 A study that looked at the effects of sodium bicarbonate on teeth color found that baking soda lightened teeth color after 10 consecutive days of use.
 This study also showed that although the abrasive property of baking soda is often what allows for stain removal, brushing the teeth after applying the whitening agent is necessary to enhance the stain-removing ability on the teeth.
 It physically removes the layer of plaque built up on our teeth.
-Describing baking soda as being abrasive may sound scary, but do not worry because baking soda is actually less abrasive than many other ingredients used for stain-removal.
+Describing baking soda as being abrasive may sound scary, but do not worry because baking soda is actually less abrasive than many other ingredients used for stain removal.
 You can also relate it to how we exfoliate our skin to remove the dead skin cells.

 Another clinical study was performed on people with gingivitis.
 Gingivitis is a gum disease often resulting from an accumulation of plaque on the teeth.
 There was improvement observed in the symptoms of gingivitis, including the bleeding and inflammation of the gums, after using toothpaste that contained 67% sodium bicarbonate.